-Allows the use of tax increment financing (TIF) to finance the creation and preservation of affordable housing in the district.
+Allows the use of tax increment financing (TIF) to finance the creation and preservation of affordable housing in the district. - Created for one of the four established HPDs in Austin in December of 2015.

 Homestead Land Bank Program:

 Allows the City of Austin to operate a Land Bank program, through which vacant properties subject to tax foreclosure are made available for affordable housing.